Prasad1-S/document-vcs/README.md

 [![Live Demo](https://img.shields.io/badge/Live%20Demo-Visit%20Site-blue?style=for-the-badge)](https://document-vcs.onrender.com/)
+> Note: the site is hosted on a free tier it might take upto 10-15 seconds to load (build & load).

 # Docu-Vault

 A collaborative document management system with Git-like version control and granular access management.
 Docu-Vault allows users to create, edit, and share documents with role-based permissions while maintaining a complete version history.
 Every edit creates a new version, enabling users to track changes over time and rollback to any previous state seamlessly.